kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 Control systems follow a specific communication discipline.
-The field devices (sensors and actuators) are always controlled, i.e., interact with the system through controllers in the following manner:-
+The field devices (sensors and actuators) are always controlled, i.e., interact with the system through 'process controllers' in the following manner:-

-- Sensor to controller: data emitted at periodic interval providing status/health of the environment or equipment.
+- Sensor to 'process controller': data emitted at periodic interval providing status/health of the environment or equipment.
 The  traffic volume for this communication is determined by the payload size of each  sensor data and the interval.
 These are a kind of synchronous Detnet flows but with much higher time intervals; still the inter-packet gap should be minimum.

-- Controller to/from actuator: the commands/instructions to write or read.
+- Process controller to/from actuator: the commands/instructions to write or read.
-  Actuators generally do not initiate a command unless requested by the controller.
+  Actuators generally do not initiate a command unless requested by the 'process controller'.
 Actuators will often execute a command, read the corresponding result, and send that in response to the original write command.
 The traffic profile will be balanced in both directions due to requests/ response behavior.
 These are like asynchronous flows but without the observation interval constraint.